Summer and epic sunsets go hand in hand. Up the ante and catch one with the surrounds of a national park. Here are our top picks.

 1. Stenhouse Bay, Dhilba Guuranda-Innes National Park

-Not too far into Innes National Park you’ll find Stenhouse Bay – a picturesque cove with a long jetty that seems to go for eternity.
+Not too far into Dhilba Guuranda-Innes National Park you’ll find Stenhouse Bay – a picturesque cove with a long jetty that seems to go for eternity.

-For an all-encompassing view of the bay, take the two-kilometre Lookout Trail.
-There are seven lookouts so if you can’t get quite the right photo at one, there will be plenty of opportunities at others.
+For an all-encompassing view of the bay, take the 2 km Stenhouse Bay Lookout Walk.
+There are 9 lookouts so if you can’t get quite the right photo at one, there will be plenty of opportunities at others.

 2. The Sugarloaf, Hallett Cove Conservation Park